DAGWorks-Inc/hamilton/decorators.md

 tuple(Output Name, Documentation string) -> value.

 Note that `@parametrized` is deprecated, and we intend for you to use `@parameterize_vales`.
 We're consolidating to make the parameterization decorators more consistent!
-But we will not break your workflow for a long time.
+You have plenty of time to migrate, we wont make this a hard change until we have a Hamilton 2.0.0 to release.

 ## @parameterize_inputs (replacing @parameterized_inputs)